Hyundai Stargazer: Vietnam

 The Stargazer was launched in Vietnam on 20 October 2022, it is available with three grades: Standard, Special and Premium.
 Captain seats are available as an option for the Premium grade.
 Hyundai SmartSense is standard for the Premium grade.
 Initially imported from Indonesia, local production in Vietnam commenced in 2023.

+The facelifted Stargazer was launched in Vietnam on 24 March 2026, with two variants: Special Edition and Premium Edition.

 Stargazer X

 The Stargazer X is a more rugged-looking variant of the regular Stargazer.
 It was revealed at the 30th Gaikindo Indonesia International Auto Show on 10 August 2023.
 Compared to the standard model, the Stargazer X can be distinguished by the redesigned bonnet, grille and bumper guards, addition of black over fenders, side body cladding, roof rails, rear spoiler, 17-inch alloy wheels, and Bose-branded audio system.